jear/Labs/Docker/README.md

 Try to make more connections.
 What is the problem encountered.
 Which micro-service is causing the issue.
 Scale that micro-service to solve the problem.

-5.Update the config.js file to allow access to the public IP.
-6.Eventually update swift config to reach swift.

 This is the end of this lab for now, we hope you enjoyed it.